aejb22122/R-data-analysis-projects/README.md

-# Data-Science-Specialization-jhu
+# Data-Science-Specialization-JHU

-# This repository is for the JHU Specialisation in data science form Coursera
+### This repository is for the JHU Specialization in data science
+#### I might include other data analysis from real world datasets
+#### Import, Tidy, Transform, visualize, model and communicate